SaeedBaig/add_date.py/README.md

     self.view.sel().add(original_position)
     self.view.show(original_position)
 ```
-don't worry if that seems like a lot!
+Don't worry if that seems like a lot!
 It's only mildly different to the ```run``` function in the normal ```add_date.py``` file.
 It's not the most elegant solution, but hopefully you can see how selecting syntaxes work well enough here to be able to make your own syntax-specific formats by editing the ```run``` function appropriatey.

 **KNOWN ISSUES**:
 * You DO need some date string in the file to begin with for the formatting to stay the same.
 If u try hitting command + s on something like this: